AdobeDocs/media-analytics.en/help/implementation/media-sdk/setup/web-implementation-edge.md

 ## Send data to Experience Platform Edge

-You can send data to Experience Platform Edge using either of the following implementation methods:
+After you complete all previous sections in this article, you are ready to send data to Experience Platform Edge.
+You can use any of the following implementation methods to send data to Edge:

 +++Adobe Experience Platform Web SDK (Coming soon)

 >[!NOTE]
 >
 >The Adobe Experience Platform Web SDK is not yet available.
-It will be made available at a future time.
+This page will be updated when it becomes available.

 <!-- Content initially copied from here: https://experienceleague.adobe.com/docs/analytics/implementation/aep-edge/web-sdk/overview.html?lang=en -->